ChrisMenning/sphericalParallax/README.md

 I then installed Blender and tried to directly export the FBX into my Unity project's assets folder.
 This created a prefab that's usable, but it's the 3D meshes of the objects rather than being an inside-out sphere.

 But I came up with a work-around.
-I created 3 new spheres, applied the supplied textures to their materials, added a script to each that flips their normals, added a MouseLook script to the camera, and then wrote the parallax motion script.
+I created 3 new spheres, applied the supplied textures to their materials, added a script to each that ~~flips their normals~~ flips the mesh's triangles inside-out, added a MouseLook script to the camera, and then wrote the parallax motion script.

 The good news is that your idea for the sphere-based parallax seems to work pretty well!
 When you first play the project, the parallax effect might seem very subtle, so I added in an "exaggerator" value that you can use to change how pronounced the parallax effect is.
 By default it's set at 0.5, but can be bumped up for a more exaggerated effect.